Decimation/TITrig/README.md

 # TITrig
 Triangle solver for the TI-84 Plus CE

-Note: this code is extremely inefficient and a rewrite is warranted.
+**Note: this code is *extremely* inefficient and a rewrite is warranted.** You should also be careful when inputting data as illegal characters may cause an access violation.

 # Features